 What we do

-We support the establishment and maintenance of patient participation groups by sharing good practice and providing support and advice to patients, practices, health and care professionals to improve healthcare services, to involve those who are difficult to reach and to ensure that patients are at the centre of all healthcare decisions.
+- Support patient participation groups across County Durham by sharing good practice and providing support and advice to patients, practices, health and care professionals to improve healthcare services, to involve those who are difficult to reach and to ensure that patients are at the centre of all healthcare decisions.

 Ways to get involved: